-Camia or kamia (Hedychium coronarium and Hedychium philippinense) is called white ginger and butterfly ginger outside the Philippines and originated in tropical parts of Asia and India.
+The Philippine camia plant or kamia (Hedychium coronarium and Hedychium philippinense) is called white ginger and butterfly ginger outside the Philippines and originated in tropical parts of Asia and India.
 Growing from rhizomes to 10 feet tall in its native lands, camia usually doesn't top 6 feet tall in U.S. Department of Agriculture plant hardiness zones 8 through 10, where it is hardy.
 Its hardiness range can extend at least as far north as USDA zone 7 when its rhizomes are protected by a heavy layer of mulch during winter.

 Camia features 8- to 24-inch-long, lancelike leaves and 2- to 4-inch-wide, white flowers that resemble butterflies.
-Blotched with pale yellow at their centers, fragrant flowers appear in 4- to 12-inch clusters from pine cone-shaped buds at the top of camia's stems.
-Each flower is open only one day, and the plant blooms for about six weeks, usually from late summer through fall.
+Blotched with pale yellow at their centers, the fragrant white flowers appear in 4- to 12-inch clusters from pine cone-shaped buds at the top of camia's stems.
+Individual flowers are open for one day, though the plant continues blooming for about six weeks, usually from late summer through fall.

 Conditions for Blooms

 Although camia can grow in a full-sun site, its foliage may appear bleached under those conditions.
 The plant needs at least four hours of sunlight per day to flower freely, however.
 The best solution, therefore, is to plant camia in partial shade and damp, humus-rich soil, spacing multiple plants about 2 to 3 feet apart.
 The horizontal rhizomes should be set just under the surface of the ground with their reddish shoots uppermost.